g-merrill/making-a-flask-react-app-from-scratch/README.md

 38) Click Provision
 39) In Settings tab, under Config Vars, click reveal Config Vars
 40) Click the edit button
-41) Copy the value of the DATABASE_URL, it should begin with 'postgres://'...
+41) Copy the value of the DATABASE_URL and exit, the string value should begin with 'postgres://'...
-42) Exit edit screen
+42) While you are there, add the FLASK_APP=app and FLASK_DEBUG=1 key-value pairs as additional Config Vars in the Heroku console
 43) Back in VS Code, in the terminal :
 ```
-$ pipenv install python-dotenv psycopg2-binary
+$ pipenv install psycopg2-binary
-$ touch .env
 ```
 44) in the .env file :
 ```
+FLASK_APP=app
+FLASK_DEBUG=1
 DATABASE_URL=<copied db url value>
 ```
 ## Setting Up the Database Locally